Hierarchically Composing Level Generators for the Creation of Complex Structures: Hyperparameters

-Here we detail the hyperparameters and exact setups used to generate the images in the main paper.
-If a particular parameter is not mentioned, the default value from \citet{beukman2022Procedural} was used; for example, all of our experiments padded the boundaries with $-1$.
-When we used novelty, we used the Hamming distance, which was denoted as \textit{Visual Diversity} by \citet{beukman2022Procedural}.
 In this experiment, we compared the results when using different logical window sizes, from $1\times 1$, representing a composed approach, to $10\times 10$.
 For all of these experiments, we used the hyperparameters shown in \autoref{tab:appdx:hierarchy}, with \autoref{fig:appx:tile_sizes_examples} containing some examples of generated levels.
 We calculated the individual's fitness as the average of the following two fitness functions: \begin{LaTeXdescription} \item[Probability]: We compute the level's tile distribution, representing the frequency of each tile type in the level.
 This fitness is the square root of the Jensen-Shannon divergence~\citep{fuglede2004JensenShannon} between the level's tile distribution and an ``ideal'' distribution of 40\% house, 30\% garden and 30\% road. \item[Reachability]: All houses must be reachable (with allowable moves being up, down, left and right) from all other houses via roads without being directly connected.
 This fitness is calculated as $a \times b$, where $a = \min{(\frac{H}{20}, 1)}$, with $H$ being the number of houses that have between 1 and 3 (inclusive) neighbouring road tiles. $b = \frac{1}{(d_{house,road} + 1)(d_{road} + 1)}$, where $d_i = \min{(|1 - c_i|, 10)}$ and $c_i$ is the number of disconnected regions of tile type $i$.
 For example, if a level consists entirely of roads, with a vertical line of gardens through the middle of the level, then there would be two disconnected regions of road (to the left and right of the vertical line).
 When calculating $c_{house,road}$, we label houses and roads as the same tile, and find the number of disconnected regions (i.e. those regions separated by gardens).
 All of these operations can be efficiently implemented using morphological image operations, notably image labelling.\footnote{\url{https://scikit-image.org/docs/stable/api/skimage.morphology.html\#label}} Here, $a$ incentivises each house to be reachable by a road, without being completely isolated from gardens or other houses; $b$ specifies that there must be one connected road region, and that each house must be reachable from every other house (as $b$ is maximised when $c_i = 1$, corresponding to there only being one connected region). \end{LaTeXdescription}